 please visit the UCEW website.

-All faculty who teach WAC courses will either attend a three-day WAC Curriculum Development seminar or a training program that is collaboratively determined by the Director of WAC and representatives within departments that are sponsoring the courses.
+All faculty who teach WAC courses will attend a WAC Curriculum Development faculty training seminar or a training program that is collaboratively determined by the Director of WAC and representatives within departments that are sponsoring the courses.

 The Ad Hoc Core Curriculum Taskforce initially proposed the WAC program to ensure consistent and extensive support for student writing across the University.
 Faculty training and support was deemed essential to ensure that writing was understood not merely as a means of communicating disciplinary concepts, but as a means for critical engagement of course content.
 Writing Across the Curriculum is first and foremost the use of writing to learn.
 To this end, Florida Atlantic University’s Writing Across the Curriculum Committee, University Undergraduate Programs Committee, and Faculty Senate have determined that specialized WAC training is important if the WAC program is to be consistent, sustained, and successful.

-Every spring, the WAC Director hosts a three day curriculum seminar for faculty who are developing new courses or helping their departments re-examine the use of writing in their curricula.
-At other times during the year, other seminars are offered at the departmental level with support and assistance from the Director and Assistant Director of the Writing Across the Curriculum program.
+Every semester, the WAC Director hosts training seminars for faculty who are developing new courses or helping their departments re-examine the use of writing in their curricula.
+At other times during the year, other seminars may be offered at the departmental level with support and assistance from the Director and Assistant Director of the Writing Across the Curriculum program.
 The benefits of such training include the following: